provonet/e2j2/README.rst

 use special tags which give you the option to insert json, json file paths, base64 hashes, consul kv keys.

-e2j2 is intended to be used within docker containers, you can simply add the j2 extention to a configuration file and then run e2j2 before you’re starting the actual executable.
+e2j2 can be used within docker containers, or for other simple configuration templating tasks.
+Within a docker container you can simply add the j2 extention to a configuration file, or to multiple files within one or more folder structures and then run e2j2 as part of your docker entrypoint script.

 Example:
 --------